We are starting to see the light at the end of the pandemic tunnel, and for that we are grateful!

-It is important to continue our smokefree efforts, and to recognize the hard work of the cities and counties enacting smokefree protections.
-The ANR Foundation announces our most recent quarterly update to the lists and maps of U.S. municipalities and states with smokefree laws now in effect.
-Congratulations to all the communities with new strong smokefree laws in effect, from Winfield, IN, and Natchez, LA, to Litchfield, MN.
+ANR Foundation continues to recognize the hard work of the cities and counties enacting smokefree protections.
+We are pleased to announce our most recent quarterly update to the lists and maps of U.S. municipalities and states with smokefree laws now in effect.
+Congratulations to all the communities with new strong smokefree laws in effect, with a special shout out to Mississippi, which has a host of new laws, including Guntown, New Houlka, and Washington County.
 See all of our updated lists here on our website.

 Did you expect your new law to be included, but don’t see it on our lists?
 That is either because the law is not yet in effect, or because the law didn’t meet the smokefree list criteria for enclosed non-hospitality workplaces, restaurants, bars, and/or gambling venues to be 100% smokefree without exemptions.
 Some laws have been enacted so recently that our Policy Surveillance Team has not yet had a chance to order, analyze, and enter them into our Tobacco Control Laws Database.
 Other laws, in spite of all of our searching, fly under our radar.
 We very much want these laws, so please contact us to check about any law you think we may be missing.
 Still have questions?
 Please contact Laura Walpert.

 The lists are updated on a quarterly basis.
 The next quarterly update will be in July 2021.